-\textbf{Human studies:} In this work we make simplifying assumptions regarding the actions of the agents, \textit{e.g., } the format of the utility functions, the probability of joining the collective, the demographic attributes, and the resource constraints.
-To truly test these assumptions, future human studies would be ideal.
-This would allow us to test our design principles on boundedly-rational humans who may not respond as we originally modeled them.
-Other design principles could be tested in such a setup as well (\textit{e.g., } wording of messaging to consumers) to incentivize them to make trades.
+\textbf{Human studies:} In this work we make simplifying assumptions regarding consumers' actions, \textit{e.g.,} the form of their utility functions, willingness to participate, demographic attributes, and resource constraints.
+To test these assumptions, future human studies would be ideal.
+This would allow us to test our design principles on users who may not respond as we originally modeled them.
+Other design principles could be tested as well (\textit{e.g.,} wording of messaging to consumers) to incentivize trading.